younggg96/frontend-prep-interview/BasicBQ/index.md

 Do you focus more on frontend, backend, or fullstack?

 Have you worked with [React/TypeScript/Next.js/etc.]?

-data visualization （Google Maps APIs & D3）
-Yes, I’ve worked with several data visualization tools.
-For example, I used Google Maps APIs to build an order tracking feature where users could see their delivery status and location updates in real time.
-I’ve also used D3 for custom charts when I needed more control over interactivity and design.

-Unit test
-Yes, I write unit tests regularly, especially for reusable components and important business logic.
-In my current and past projects, I’ve used tools like Jest for React and Jasmine + Karma when working with Angular.
-I try to keep tests isolated, test both typical and edge cases, and mock dependencies as needed.
-I also focus on writing tests that are meaningful—not just for coverage, but to catch regressions and ensure confidence during refactors.

 Have you built products from scratch or worked on large systems?